-The OGA has powers to issue fines of up to £1 million (Section 45(1) of the EA16).
+The OGA has powers to issue fines of up to £1 million (EA16, Section 45).
 It may also order the removal of the operator of a licence and ultimately revoke a licence for one or all of the licence holders in the event of non-compliance with applicable requirements.
-For example, ConocoPhillips (UK) Limited was fined £3 million (plus over £150,000 in costs) in February 2016 for its failure to carry out an adequate risk assessment for an offshore installation, and Transco plc was fined £15 million in 2005 for its failure to prevent an explosion from a leaking gas main.
+For example, ConocoPhillips (UK) Limited was fined £3 million (plus more than £150,000 in costs) in February 2016 for its failure to carry out an adequate risk assessment for an offshore installation, and Transco plc was fined £15 million in 2005 for its failure to prevent an explosion from a leaking gas main.

-An operator or contractor undertaking decommissioning activities in the UKCS needs to ensure that they work within the various regulations set out above.
+An operator or contractor undertaking decommissioning activities in the UKCS needs to ensure that it works within the various regulations set out above.
 Failure to do so may result in a fine and prosecution.

 IX Managing risk in contracts

 One of the most important areas that needs to be given thought is the contractual allocation of risk between the parties.
-As with any contract, particularly those that are intended for use in the offshore environment, clarity of responsibility is important, both from a financial and operational perspective.
+As with any contract, particularly those intended for use in the offshore environment, clarity of responsibility is important, from both a financial and an operational perspective.

-At present there are two contracts that have been developed with the technical challenges of decommissioning in mind.
-The first is BIMCO's DISMANTLECON contract launched in September 2019, and the second is the LOGIC Decommissioning Contract.
+To date, two contracts have been developed with the technical challenges of decommissioning in mind: the BIMCO5 DISMANTLECON contract launched in September 2019; and the LOGIC Decommissioning Contract.

 The BIMCO drafting subcommittee, made up of expert legal, insurance and technical practitioners in the area, has developed the DISMANTLECON contract to grapple with the significant challenges and peculiarities associated with a decommissioning project.

 The extent and scope of decommissioning work on offshore structures is often difficult to determine at the outset.
-Accordingly, DISMANTLECON provides for an extensive variation regime that allows for price and time adjustment on an ongoing basis.
+Accordingly, DISMANTLECON provides for an extensive variation regime that allows for price and time adjustment on a continuing basis.
 The parties must carefully negotiate and define 'technical information', 'rely upon information' and 'assumptions', as these determine how and when variation orders may be triggered.

-The LOGIC contract was drafted by Oil & Gas UK's Decommissioning Working Group.
-This is made up of operators, contractors and professional advisers.
+The LOGIC contract was drafted by Oil and Gas UK's Decommissioning Working Group, which is made up of operators, contractors and professional advisers.
 The form is based on the LOGIC Maine Construction Form and, like other contracts in the LOGIC suite, it is structured with specific conditions in Section II of the contract.
 The intended scope of the contract is for the dismantling, removal and transport of the asset to shore.
 The contract can be used for any element of offshore infrastructure, whether topside or subsea.

-As with the BIMCO contract, title in the property remains with the operator.
+As with the DISMANTLECON contract, title in the property remains with the operator.

-There is an obligation under both contracts for the parties to maintain appropriate insurance.
+There is an obligation under both DISMANTLECON and LOGIC for the parties to maintain appropriate insurance.
 Given the specialist nature of the operations, thought should be given to the inter-relationship between the different insurance policies that a contractor may have in place for the proposed services.
-Typically, a contractor's P&I policy is unlikely to provide adequate cover for decommissioning operations and so the contractor should be looking to obtain an extension to their existing cover or procure specialist insurance.
+Typically, a contractor's protection and indemnity policy is unlikely to provide adequate cover for decommissioning operations and so the contractor should seek to obtain an extension to its existing cover or procure specialist insurance.